MSAC is committed to making sure all Marylanders can access our programs and services.

-Everyone is welcome, and all events and activities sponsored by or operated within MSAC are fully accessible both physically and programmatically.
+Everyone is welcome, and all events and activities sponsored by or operated within MSAC must be fully accessible both physically and programmatically.
 MSAC complies with all applicable disability-related statutes and regulations, and seeks to ensure meaningful participation by all Marylanders regardless of need or ability.

 Email firstname.lastname@example.org with any questions.